An accessible version of the Searchable Fields table is available below.

 Search the unique database ID for articles and documents.

 Finds documents written by a particular author.
-Try searching on both the full first name and initials in order to retrieve all publications by a specific author.
 Use the Look Up list to verify the various formats of the same name.

-Searches for features in an article such as charts, diagrams, illustrations, musical scores, or photographs.
+Searches for features in an article such as charts, diagrams, illustrations or photographs.

 Searches both the ProQuest document ID (applied to all documents) and the 3rd party document ID (applied to some databases, such as PsycINFO).